Liam2032/GCE-Live-Billing-Tracker/README.md

 This is a simple yet very useful bash script which automatically shows you your current billing cost of a Google Cloud VM Compute instance live and accurately.

 What this includes is:
-1. Live cost tracking of an instance (based on current exchange rate)
+1. Live cost tracking of an instance (based on current exchange rate of chosen currency)
 2. View of past active instance sessions with their cost
 3. Automatic system hardware detection for determining accurate billing cost